22008686/Search-Algorithm/README.md

 ## Algorithm:

-1.Get the array as input.
+1.Get the array as input
-2.Use the array.sort() function to find the linear search and binary search.
+2.Use the array.sort() function to find the linear search and binary search 3.print array
-3.print array.
-4.print the result.
+4.print the result

 ## Linear Search: